The Meaning of Numbers: The Number 99

 This version of the lost sheep (Good Shepherd) parable focuses on the Lord's willingness to do whatever it takes to find and restore someone who has lost their way.
 It is a testament to God's fervent desire to have all humans choose his way of life and live forever.

-Which man of you who has a hundred sheep, and has lost one of them, does not leave the ninety-nine (99) in the wilderness and go after the one that is lost, searching until he finds it?
-And when he finds it, he lays it on his shoulders, rejoicing;
+Which man of you who has a hundred sheep, and has lost one of them, does not leave the ninety-nine (99) in the wilderness and go after the one that is lost . . .
+And when he finds it, he lays it on his shoulders, rejoicing; . . .
+I tell you that likewise, there shall be joy in heaven over one sinner who repents, more than over ninety-nine (99) righteous ones who have no need of repentance (Luke 15:4 - 5, 7).

 Additional info on Biblical Meaning of 99